 Defining “Israel”

-The main problem with the word “Israel” is that many don’t read it in the way God originally used it.
-So before we go any further, who or what is it?
+The main problem with the word “Israel” is that many don’t understand it in the way God originally used it.
+So, before we go any further, who or what is it?
 Did God call the land Israel or Canaan?
 Did God use the name Israel to describe Jacob or the land?
 Was the land ever called Israel in the Bible, or did it become known as the Land of Israel because the people of Israel lived on it?
-Was the land a conditional promise according to obedience or an unconditional eternal promise?
 Who or what is Israel today?
 Unbelieving Jews?
 The land of the Canaan region?
 The modern nation-state called Israel?
 Or the disciples of Jesus the Messiah?
 We have to read the word in context; only then is the meaning of the word clear.

-The name Israel comes from when Jacob is renamed after his struggle with an angel (Genesis 32:22-28).
+The name Israel originates from when Jacob is renamed after he struggles with an angel (Genesis 32:22-28).
 Jacob/Israel would father twelve sons who would turn into the twelve tribes of Israel.
 Judah was one of those twelve tribes.
-The tribe of Judah came to be known as Jews who claimed the promise made to Abraham and his descendants as their own.
+The tribe of Judah came to be known as Jews, who claimed the promise made to Abraham and his descendants as their own.
 But it wasn’t always this way.

 The name Israel represents people who have a spiritual covenant relationship with God.

-The word “Israel” in the Bible never is referring to any piece of land.
+The word “Israel” in the Bible never refers to any piece of land.
 The word “Israel” in the Bible does not mean the modern nation of Israel.
-As you will see, Israel represents a people who trust in God by faith, not a place.
+As you will see, Israel is a name that represents a people who trust in God by faith, not a place.

 The Conditional Promised Land